TychoKoster/TychoKoster-pset678/README.md

 This screenshot shows the navigation drawer that is used for the app.
 If pressed on a tab in de drawer it will navigate to the respective page.

 <img src="https://cloud.githubusercontent.com/assets/22144808/20976707/a8f6ad6a-bca3-11e6-8828-5a224aa8e322.png" width = "200" height = "300" />
 This shows the search page after the user searched a query term.
 It shows a list with all the results that were retrieved from the rijksmuseum API.
+If pressed on an item in the list, it will show information about the specific artpiece.

 <img src="https://cloud.githubusercontent.com/assets/22144808/20976714/a92c08ac-bca3-11e6-80c1-f68d73a624c8.png" width = "200" height = "300" />
+This page shows the information of a clicked artpiece.
+It shows the artist, information about the art itself and the date it was made.

 <img src="https://cloud.githubusercontent.com/assets/22144808/20976712/a91ffb34-bca3-11e6-9687-1a0e00b2c44f.png" width = "200" height = "300" />
+This is the page that shows the found user, when a user was searched.
+It shows their favorite list and their username.

 <img src="https://cloud.githubusercontent.com/assets/22144808/20976710/a911297e-bca3-11e6-9e26-d43095fd628d.png" width = "200" height = "300" />
+This is the login screen, where user can login if they already made an account.
+They can also go and register an account if they want to.
+Clicking on the "register here", will take them to the register page.

 <img src="https://cloud.githubusercontent.com/assets/22144808/20976713/a9235a04-bca3-11e6-9f17-be1742891b0d.png" width = "200" height = "300" />
+This is the register page, where not registered users can create an own account.
+By correctly filling in all the boxes and pressing on register here.
+If everything is correct it will log in the user automaticaly.